 John Anampiu, regional coordinator for the National Council for Population and Development, says that West Pokot is one of the counties where women still give birth to more children than any other part.
 He blames this on a weak healthcare system and low-levels of literacy.

 Mbiyu says, “Part of what the programme aims to tackle is teenage pregnancies through social behaviour, change approach as well as service provision for young people.”

 Young people also concur that the youth need to be targeted.
 Jefferson Mudaki of the Declares Inspirational Youth Empowerment Centre in Kapenguria says the scourge of adolescent pregnancies is a big challenge that is yet to be tackled.
 “There is need to focus on young people who adults want to assume are not engaging in sex but the reality is they are.
 They fall pregnant and some even resort to unsafe abortions,” says Mudaki.

 The entire county has no youth friendly centre in any of its health facilities, which leaves the critical age group out in provision of critical sexual health services.

-West Pokot Governor John Lonyangapuo acknowledges these challenges but states

-  that one of the major challenges faced by the county is low literacy levels.
-He

-  states that this is why his focus has been education to have a more enlightened

-  population that will embrace family planning.
+West Pokot Governor John Lonyangapuo acknowledges these challenges but states that one of the major challenges faced by the county is low literacy levels.
+He states that this is why his focus has been education to have a more enlightened population that will embrace family planning.

-  On Monday this week, the Kenya National Bureau of Statistics released the

-  results of the national census, which found that the population of West Pokot is
+On Monday November 4, the Kenya National Bureau of Statistics released the results of the national census, which found that the population of West Pokot is 621,241.

-  621,241.